lumigo-io/lumigo-node/QUICKSTART_GUIDE.md

 # Quickstart Guide: Custom Lumigo Tracer with Anonymization

-This guide will walk you through setting up a custom Lumigo tracer with built-in data anonymization and adding manual tracing to your existing Lambda functions.
+This guide will walk you through setting up a custom Lumigo tracer with built-in data anonymization and testing it with the included example Lambda function.

 ## 🚀 **Quick Start Overview**

 1. **Setup Custom Tracer** - Build and deploy the custom Lumigo tracer with anonymization
-2. **Add Manual Tracing** - Integrate manual tracing into your existing Lambda functions
+2. **Test Example Lambda** - Test the included `lambdasAnonymous` Lambda function
-3. **Test & Verify** - Ensure everything works correctly
+3. **Verify Anonymization** - Ensure sensitive data is properly anonymized

 ## 📋 **Prerequisites**